How to Fly LiDAR

 Step 7: Post-Flight

-After landing, use the 1 button method to stop collection.
-After 30 seconds, tap and hold the button to stop collection.
+If flying with ROCK Pilot, after landing and stopping the mission, you will just need to turn the LiDAR unit off.
+If flying with another software package, you will need to use the 1 button method to stop collection.
+After the 30 second static collection is complete, tap and hold the button on the LiDAR unit to stop collection.
 The light will then flash green with the camera no longer clicking, that's the unit writing the data!
 After a steady green light is present, you're done!
 Just hold the button to turn off the unit.

 Step 8: Processing Data

-Use Rock Desktop to process the data.
-It will combine the base station file along with the R3 data of the IMU and GPS to get a highly accurate trajectory.
+Use ROCK Desktop to process the data.
+It will combine the base station file along with the LiDAR data of the IMU and GPS to get a highly accurate trajectory.
 This trajectory is what you'll use to project your point cloud from.
 It's the key to high quality data!

 Step 9: Uploading Data